learn-co-curriculum/intro-to-programming-blockchain-jsong/README.md

 ![GitHub Icon](https://raw.githubusercontent.com/learn-co-curriculum/intro-to-programming-blockchain-jsong/master/github_icon.png)

 If you replace the `learn-co-students` portion of the url `github.com/learn-co-students/repo-name` with your GitHub username (i.e. `github.com/your_username/repo-name`) you will get you directly to your forked version.

+#### Solutions
+If you are having a hard time solving a lab, we've provided a `solution.ipynb` notebook within the repo that has the answers.